mylena-s/JellyfishRepeatomes/README.md

 Supplementary files for Chapter 2 of my master's dissertation "Jellyfish repeatomes uncover hidden satellite diversity and provide insights into the C-value enigma"

-﻿The files and directories included in this folder include the following:
+﻿The files and directories included in this folder correspond to "Supplementary file S1" of the dissertation and include the following:

-# directory/file			                    		description
+directory/file			                    		description

 /RepeatExplorer/			                directory including datasets resulting from RE2 pipeline
                                          		and the scripts used to process them and carry on
                                         		statistics.